 Elixir really tries hard not to crash the entire underlying process, so it will let parts of the application crash and burn, after which the supervisor will reconstruct processes in your supervision tree based on configuration.
 Kubernetes does not get involved here, so our regular approach of finding out bad things are happening simply does not apply.

-This happened recently when a critical part of the application was unable to talk to an underlying database, and instead of the usual symptom – pods crashing and burning left, right and centre, making our alerting system go off like nothing else – we were faced with an application that looked functional on the surface, but was heroically trying to stem the flood of dying processes internally.
-Needless to say, we added more monitoring and learnt our lesson.
+This happened recently when a critical part of the application was unable to talk to an underlying database, and instead of the usual symptom – pods crashing and burning left, right and center, making our alerting system go off like nothing else – we were faced with an application that looked functional on the surface but was heroically trying to stem the flood of dying processes internally.
+Needless to say, we added more monitoring and learned our lesson.

 One is the loneliest number — Account for redundancy in a stateful system

 Traditionally, one of the hardest steps to take when scaling your infrastructure is to go from one to two.
 When vertical scaling is no longer a viable or preferred option, teams need to look at horizontal scaling instead.
 In the current landscape of Kubernetes clusters and small, disposable services, horizontally scaling your application has even become the de facto standard.

 This puts the onus on us to design a system that can work in a distributed way.
 For all intents and purposes, this would be easy if we were planning to run a simple request-response system, but we’re not: we’re aiming to build a distinct-per-user perpetually connected system.
 So the one thing we really don’t want to deal with is duplicated WebSocket connections, or having to duplicate our message handling.
 In short, all copies of our application need to be able to communicate with one another and pass user-bound notifications to the copy of the application that has initially established the WebSocket connection to said, the user.